tinymce/tinymce-docs/modules/ROOT/pages/editor-size-options.md

----
-layout: default
-title: Editor size and resize options
+# Editor size and resize options
-title_nav: Size
+:title_nav: Size
-description: Options for setting the size of the editor and controling editor resizing
+:description: Options for setting the size of the editor and controling editor resizing
-keywords:
----
+:keywords:

 ## Initial dimensions